open-edge-insights/eii-core/README.md

 * `Running eis_builder to generate benchmarking configs`:

-  If user wants to provide a different set of docker-compose.yml, config.json, csl module_spec.json, csl app_spec.json & k8s k8s-service.yml other than the ones present in every service directory, he can opt to provide the **-d or override_directory** flag which indicates to search for these required set of files within a directory provided by the flag.
+  If user wants to provide a different set of docker-compose.yml, config.json & k8s k8s-service.yml other than the ones present in every service directory, he can opt to provide the **-d or override_directory** flag which indicates to search for these required set of files within a directory provided by the flag.
 For example, if user wants to pick up these files from a directory named **benchmarking**, he can run the command provided below:

   ```sh
   $ python3 eis_builder.py -d benchmarking
   ```

     > **Note:**
-    > * If using the override directory feature of eis_builder, it is recommended to include set of all 5 files mentioned above.
+    > * If using the override directory feature of eis_builder, it is recommended to include set of all 3 files mentioned above.
 Failing to provide any of the files in the override directory results in eis_builder not including that service in the generated final config.
-Eg: If a user fails to provide an app_spec.json in the override directory for a particular service, the final [csl_app_spec.json](build/csl/csl_app_spec.json) will not include the app_spec of that service.
     > * If user wishes to spawn a single Subscriber/Client container subscribing/receiving on multiple Publisher/Server containers, he can do so by adding the AppName of Subscriber/Client container in **subscriber_list** of [eis_builder_config.json](build/eis_builder_config.json) ensuring the Publisher/Server container **AppName** is added in the **publisher_list** of [eis_builder_config.json](build/eis_builder_config.json).
 For services not mentioned in **subscriber_list**, multiple containers specified by the **-v** flag are spawned.
     For eg: If eis_builder is run with **-v 3** option and **Visualizer** isn't added in **subscriber_list** of [eis_builder_config.json](build/eis_builder_config.json), 3 **Visualizer** instances are spawned, each of them subscribing to 3 **VideoAnalytics** services.
 If **Visualizer** is added in **subscriber_list** of [eis_builder_config.json](build/eis_builder_config.json), a single **Visualizer** instance subscribing to 3 multiple **VideoAnalytics** is spawned.